IgorBezruchko/VestaCP-Force-HTTP-HTTPS-templates/README.md

 # VestaCP-Force-HTTP-HTTPS-templates
 Nginx templates for VestaCP.
-Force website to use http or https and redirect to forced protocal
+Force website to use http or https and redirect to forced protocol

 When you have multiple web-sites and one of them uses SSL,all other sites without SSL accessed via https:// will redirect to the first web-site that have SSL certificate.